getindata/flink-http-connector/README.md

 In this special case, you can configure connector to trust all certificates without adding them to keystore.
 To enable this option use `gid.connector.http.security.cert.server.allowSelfSigned` property setting its value to `true`.

+## Basic Authentication
+Connector supports Basic Authentication mechanism using HTTP `Authorization` header.
+The header value can set via properties same as other headers.
+Connector will convert passed value to Base64 and use it for request.
+If the used value starts from prefix `Basic `, it will be used as header value as is, without any extra modification.

 ## Table API Connector Options
 ### HTTP TableLookup Source
 | Option                                                  | Required | Description/Value                                                                                                                                    |